-The Hybrid model includes 2 full days at school (Grades K-12): students participate in 2 days of project-based learning at school and three days of family facilitated off-site learning.
-Students attend school on either Mondays AND Thursdays OR Tuesdays AND Fridays.
+The Hybrid model includes 2 full days at school (Grades K-12): students participate in 2 days of project-based learning at school and 3 days of family facilitated/asynchronous off-site learning.
+Students attend school on either Monday/Tuesday OR Thursday/Friday (K8) or Monday/Thursday OR Tuesday/Friday (HS).
 At-school learning is project-based.
-At-home learning (also called homeschooling or independent study) focuses on English Language Arts, math and extracurricular activities.
-Families are the primary educators on non-classroom days.
-A smaller group of students participate in the Collaborative Model and attend school one day per week (Wednesdays) and are invited to participate in weekly field trips.
-These students also engage in at-home learning and focus on English, math, social studies, science and extracurricular activities in which their parent educators are the primarily educators for non-classroom days.
+At-home learning (also called homeschooling (K8) or asynchronous (HS) focuses on English Language Arts, math and extracurricular activities.
+Families are the primary K8 educators on at-home learning days and parents monitor student learning but learning is delivered asynchronously by teachers at the high school level.
+All learning and attendance is guided and reviewed by credentialed teachers across K-12.

-Why Homeschool?
+Why Independent Study?

-Our families choose DV Connect and homeschooling for many, many reasons.
+Our families choose DV Connect and homeschooling/independent study for many, many reasons.
 Here are a few they report:

-- Homeschooling allows families to truly know how their children learn - Homeschooling provides opportunities to explore passion projects - DV Connect focuses on the learner as much as the learning - Homeschooling enables the flexibility to participate in extracurricular learning that there is often little time for when students spend 35+ hours per week at school - DC Connect has amazing, passionate and compassionate teachers!
-Project-based learning is awesome! - Traditional schools have too much bullying and "cliqueish" behavior
+- Homeschooling allows families to truly know how their children learn - Homeschooling provides opportunities to explore passion projects - DV Connect focuses on the learner as much as the learning - Homeschooling enables the flexibility to participate in extracurricular learning that there is often little time for when students spend 35+ hours per week at school - DC Connect has amazing, passionate and compassionate teachers! - Project-based learning is awesome! - Traditional schools have too much bullying and "cliquish" behavior - Students can pursue dual enrollment and career-connected learning at the high school level